sikang99/cinema/README.md

 cinema is a super simple video editor that supports video io, video trimming, and resizing. it is dependent on ffmpeg, an advanced command-line tool used for handling video, audio, and other multimedia files and streams.

 ## Install
+You must have FFMPEG installed on your machine!
+Make sure `ffmpeg` and `ffprobe` are available from the command line on your machine.
 ```
 go get github.com/jtguibas/cinema
 ```